- Incident response capabilities within Slack:

-- On the Slack Workspace Mapping screen, click the Install App into Workspace button to connect your PagerDuty account to your Slack workspace.
+- On the Slack Workspaces mapping screen, click Connect a new Workspace to connect your PagerDuty account to your Slack workspace.
 Connecting your PagerDuty account to your Slack workspace ensures that the PagerDuty bot is present and that PagerDuty slash commands can be executed from any Slack channel.

-- On the next screen, you will be asked to authorize the PagerDuty for Slack extension to perform the following actions:
+- On the next screen, you will be asked to authorize the PagerDuty for Slack integration to perform the following:

 - Confirm your identity on PagerDuty

 - Access and modify information about your channels: In order to send prompts to Slack users to associate their Slack and PagerDuty usernames, the integration needs to obtain user IDs from the associated channel.
 The modify channels access is only used for the per-incident, on-demand Slack channel feature.

 - Add slash commands and add actions to messages (and view related content)

 - Access information about your workspace: This allows the integration to access your team’s profile information and it is used for Slack user association.
 The list of members from the channel endpoint only gives PagerDuty your Slack ID and this allows it to obtain necessary usernames.

 - Send messages as [Workspace Name] for Slack: This allows the integration to post to specific channels in your Slack workspace.